-Nearly 7 million Americans are living with Alzheimer’s disease.
-Experts predict that by the year 2050, this number will rise to nearly 13 million.
-In 2021, it was the 5th leading cause of death among people age 65 and older.
-Living with the condition, or helping support a family member that has it, is stressful!… Continue reading What is Alzheimer’s Disease?
+Nearly 7 million Americans are living with Alzheimer’s disease and experts predict that by the year 2050, this number will rise to nearly 13 million.
+In 2024, Alzheimer’s was the 6th leading cause of death.
+Whether you are living with Alzheimer’s or are a caregiver to a loved one with Alzheimer’s, the experience from the… Continue reading What is Alzheimer’s Disease?

 Can Video Games Improve Memory?